Travellers warned to 'expect some challenges' around March break | CBC News

 With the nightmare of travel around the Christmas holidays fresh in many people's minds, travellers can't be blamed for fearing the prospect of a repeat at March break.

-People should "expect some challenges" next month, said Martin Taller, a professor in hospitality and tourism management at Algonquin College.
-"But fewer than we had before."
+"Expect some challenges" next month, said Martin Taller, a professor in hospitality and tourism management at Algonquin College, "but fewer than we had before."

 Taller said the strong resurgence in travel since pandemic health measures loosened has put a lot of strain on the industry.